[Updated 21 January, 2020]

 “Near me” searches are those where someone has added “near me” to their search query, for example, “Cafes near me”.
 “Near me” searches have been growing at a massive rate.
+Searches for local businesses “between” two places are also on the rise.
 Interpreting this, Google has been talking about the rise of a new type of consumer – more curious, demanding, and impatient than previously.
 People are being more specific when they search, and expect to be able to find exactly what they’re looking for, wherever and whenever they’re looking for it.
 Expectations will continue to rise.
 People will ask more detailed questions and want more personally relevant answers, and they’ll want it all quicker than ever.
 Businesses can take advantage of this, and figure out ways to capture the attention of the demanding customer with smart local search practices.

 What do you need to do to get found by nearby customers?